2DGD-F0TH/2DGD_F0TH/chapters/001_Introduction.md

 - **Game Design:** In this chapter we will talk about level design and how to walk your player through the learning and reinforcement of game mechanics, dipping our toes into the huge topic that is game design.
 - **Creating your resources:** Small or solo game developers may need to create their own resources, in this section we will take a look at how to create our own graphics, sounds and music.
 - **Procedural Content Generation:** In this chapters we will see the difference between procedural and random content generation and how procedural generation can apply to more things than we think.
-- **Useful Patterns and Containers:** A head-first dive into the software engineering side of game development, in this section we will check many software design patterns and containers used to make your game more maintainable and better performing.
+- **Design Patterns:** A head-first dive into the software engineering side of game development, in this section we will check many software design patterns used in many games;
+- **Useful Containers and Class:** A series of useful classes and containers used to make your game more maintainable and better performing.
 - **Artificial Intelligence in Videogames:** In this section we will talk about algorithms that will help you coding your enemy AI, as well as anything that must have a "semblance of intelligence" in your videogame;
 - **Other Useful Algorithms:** In this section we will see some algorithms that are commonly used in game, including path finding, world generation and more.
 - **Developing Game Mechanics:** Here we will dive into the game development's darkest and dirtiest secrets, how games fool us into strong emotions but also how some of the most used mechanics are implemented.